developer-zebra/developer-zebra-site/src/stagenow/5-3/about/index.md

 #### New Features

-**Supports MX 10.1**, which adds the following major features and enhancements:
+**Support for MX 10.1**, which adds the following major features and enhancements:

 * **Enhanced [Display Manager](../csp/display)** now allows a Profile to:
  * Control device-screen orientation (automatic rotation on/off)